MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-name-resolution.md

 #### On a non-domain controller

-To manually add root hints on a Windows DNS server that is not configured as a domain controller:
+To manually add root hints on a Windows Server DNS server that is not configured as a domain controller:

 1. Click **Start**, point to **Administrative Tools**, and then click **DNS**.
 2. In the right pane, right-click **ServerName**, where **ServerName** is the name of the server, and then click **Properties**.